|

 could these psychological behaviors influence raising children?
 What

 can we do to help develop authentically happy children?
-Pleasures and
+Pleasures

-society puts on pleasures?
+the emphasis society puts on pleasures?

 This

-presentation may change the way you look at your own happiness and how
+presentation may change the way you look at your own happiness and

-we teach others to be truly fulfilled.
+how we teach others to be truly fulfilled.

 1.5 - 2 hours (return to topic menu)